ducky64/lacc23-embedded/lab1_1.md

 ### Now you try!

-Rewrite the sum-evens function into a function, and calculate the sum of all even numbers up to (but excluding) 10, 50, 100, and 1000, all within a single program run.
+Break out the sum-evens from `main` into a function, and calculate the sum of all even numbers up to (but excluding) 10, 50, 100, and 1000, all within a single program run.
 Use functions and don't simply copy and paste, that's ugly!

 <details><summary><b>Solution</b> (try it on your own first!)</summary>